Measurement Integrity in Peer Prediction: A Peer Assessment Case Study: Peer Assessment Agent-Based Model

-\textbf{Continuous Effort.} Here, effort is parameterized by a continuous value $\lambda \in (0, 2]$ drawn uniformly at random.
+\textbf{Continuous Effort.} Effort is parameterized by a continuous value $\lambda \in (0, 2]$ drawn uniformly at random.
 The number of draws from the latent distribution used to create an agent's signal is equal to $1 + X$, where $X \sim \Poisson{\lambda}$ is drawn according to the Poisson distribution.
-Each agent's quality is considered to be equivalent to their effort.
-Settings with biased agents present a complication to this notion of quality.
-However, consistent with the peer assessment literature \cite{Piech2013}, we find that it is useful to model bias and effort separately and correct for bias whenever possible.
-This is consistent with our overall approach---we assume that accurate measurements of agent quality, irrespective of agent bias, are sufficient for assigning fair meta-grades according to some rule.
+Lastly, we need to introduce an appropriate notion of the quality of agent's reports in order to reason about measurement integrity:

+\textbf{Report Quality.} Here, we use a simple, intuitive notion of report quality---the squared distance between the report value and the true grade of the corresponding submission.
+In \Cref{appendix:alternative-quality}, we consider alternative conceptions of report quality and discuss the relative merits of the different approaches in detail.